Safe Environmental Designs

-Size of products matter; is your spray booth the right size when considering your products?
+Size of products matters; is your spray booth the right size when considering your products?

-Whether you’re spraying golf balls, appliances, patio furniture or other products, one variable stays constant…based on the size of booth, you’ll need to consider maintaining at least a 3 – foot clearance over the top of the products, as well as a 5- foot clearance around the products being sprayed.
+Whether you’re spraying golf balls, appliances, patio furniture, or other products, one variable stays constant…based on the size of the booth, you’ll need to consider maintaining at least a 3-foot clearance over the top of the products, as well as a 5- foot clearance around the products being sprayed.

 How much area in your facility can be dedicated to your spray booth?